 Dangers of chronic inflammation

-When we think of inflammation in the body, many of us may envision the redness, swelling, heat or pain associated with an injury, infection or illness.
+When we think of inflammation in the body, many of us envision the 4 signs of inflammation: redness, swelling, heat or pain that are associated with injury, infection or illness.
 Things like the stuffy or runny nose we get from a cold, the rash after brushing up against poison ivy, or the swelling from a sliver in our finger are common examples of inflammation at work.

 Inflammation is a good thing, it is the body's way of identifying, isolating, attacking and removing a wide range of foreign and potentially harmful invaders (such as fungus, bacteria, viruses, toxins, or parasites).
 Inflammation also helps the body to remove damaged tissue and recover.